ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

               v3c-unit-header=10000000
 ~~~

-When v3c-unit-header or v3c-unit-type indicate V3C unit type V3C_PVD, v3c-parameter-set, v3c-atlas-data or v3c-common-atlas-data may be signaled along the video stream.
+When v3c-unit-header or v3c-unit-type indicate V3C unit type V3C_PVD, v3c-parameter-set, v3c-atlas-data or v3c-common-atlas-data may be signalled along the video stream.
 When v3c-parameter-set, v3c-atlas-data or v3c-common-atlas-data are present it indicates that the provided data is static for the whole duration of the stream.

-When v3c-parameter-set, v3c-atlas-data or v3c-common-atlas-data are signaled along the video stream it is expected the respective v3c-parameter-set, v3c-atlas-data or v3c-common-atlas-data remain static for the duration of the stream.
+When v3c-parameter-set, v3c-atlas-data or v3c-common-atlas-data are signalled along the video stream it is expected the respective v3c-parameter-set, v3c-atlas-data or v3c-common-atlas-data remain static for the duration of the stream.

 An example of media representation in SDP is as follows: